-LRT Sports Kathyrn: Do you have a pregame rituals and if so what are they?
+LRT Sports: Do you have a pregame ritual?

 LRT Sports Kathyrn: What does it take in a team to make an NCAA tournament appearance in your opinion?
-And what’s your favorite memory of this years (2018) appearance?
+And what’s your favorite memory of this year (2018)?

-Jillian: Everybody has to care and want to win.
-Bad apples can spoil a season, so as long as everyone is bought in and on board to accomplish the same goals, then the whole team will be driven to make the NCAA tournament.
+Everybody has to care and want to win.
+Bad apples can spoil a season, so as long as everyone is bought in and onboard to accomplish the same goals, then the whole team will be driven to make the NCAA tournament.

 My favorite memory from this year was just being there.
 We worked so hard for four years to get there so I was taking it all in.

-LRT Sports Kathyrn: I know college sports and academics can put a stain on athletes, what’s a piece of advice you can give to athletes when they may feel overwhelmed with this circumstance?
+LRT Sports Kathyrn: I know college sports and academics can put a strain on athletes, what’s a piece of advice you can give to athletes when they may feel overwhelmed with this circumstance?

 LRT Sports Kathyrn: What is your favorite basketball drill/exercise and why would you recommend a player to incorporate it into their practice?

-Jillian: Not that I have a favorite drill but always do everything game speed, so that you’ll always be game ready.
+Not that I have a favorite drill but always do everything game speed, so that you’ll always be game ready.
 A drill I love is (3 on 2- to- 2 on 1).
-It’s a fast pace drill and allows you to condition while working on both offense and defense.
+It’s a fast-paced drill and allows you to condition while working on both offense and defense.

 LRT Sports Kathyrn: What is the funniest thing that has happened to you in a game/ locker room or to your team in a game/ locker room?

 As you can tell from Jillian’s successful career at The University of Michigan some big keys are to give it all you have in every moment in the classroom or on the court, but in addition, have fun with it!
-Jillian is an amazing example of a hard worker and strong athlete.
-Jullian is admired by the Michigan Athletic staff, community, fans, alum, and other student athletes.
+Jillian is an amazing example of a hard worker and a strong athlete.
+Jullian is admired by the Michigan Athletic staff, community, fans, alum, and other student-athletes.
 Jillian wouldn’t trade her Michigan or college basketball experience for anything.
-So if you are reading this and going through the recruiting process, just know it will all workout how it should and hopefully be some of the best years of your life.
+So if you are reading this and going through the recruiting process, just know it will all work out how it should and hopefully be some of the best years of your life.